Monotonicity of $Q^3$ spectral element method for discrete Laplacian: Introduction

 \item The Lagrangian $P^2$ finite element method on a regular triangular mesh \cite{whiteman1975lagrangian} has a monotone stiffness matrix \cite{lorenz1977inversmonotonie}.
 On an equilateral triangular mesh, the discrete maximum principle can also be proven \cite{hohn1981some}.
-It can be regarded as a finite difference scheme at vertices and edge centers, on which superconvergence of fourth order accuracy holds. \item Monotonicity was proven in the simplest finite difference implementation of Lagrangian $Q^2$ finite element scheme on an uniform rectangular mesh for a variable coefficient Poisson equation under suitable mesh constraints \cite{li2019monotonicity}. \end{enumerate}
+It can be regarded as a finite difference scheme at vertices and edge centers, on which superconvergence of fourth order accuracy holds. \item Monotonicity was proven for the $Q^2$ spectral element method on an uniform rectangular mesh for a variable coefficient Poisson equation under suitable mesh constraints \cite{li2019monotonicity}.
+This scheme can be regarded as a fourth order accurate finite difference scheme \cite{li2019fourth, MR4378595}.
+See also \cite{zhang2024monotonicity} for extensions to quasi-uniform meshes. \end{enumerate}

-All schemes above can be written in the form $S\mathbf u=M\mathbf f$ with $S^{-1}\geq 0$ and $M\geq 0$, thus $(-\Delta_h)^{-1}=S^{-1}M\geq 0$, where $M$ denotes the mass matrix.
-The last two methods are variational finite difference schemes, i.e., finite difference schemes constructed from the variational formulation, thus they do not suffer from the drawbacks of the first two conventional finite difference schemes, such as loss of accuracy on quasi-uniform meshes, difficulty with other types of boundary conditions, etc.
+For solving $-\Delta u=f$ with homogeneous Dirichlet boundary condition on a rectangular domain, all schemes above can be written in the form $S\mathbf u=M\mathbf f$ with stiffness matrix $S^{-1}\geq 0$ and mass matrix $M\geq 0$, thus $(-\Delta_h)^{-1}=S^{-1}M\geq 0$.
+The last two methods are finite difference schemes constructed from the variational formulation, thus they do not suffer from the drawbacks of the first two conventional finite difference schemes, such as loss of accuracy on quasi-uniform meshes, difficulty with other types of boundary conditions such as Neumann boundary, etc.